 There has never been a more critical time to make succession planning a priority.
 With skills shortages and rapid business transformation challenging UK businesses, robust leadership pipelines could be the difference between flourishing and floundering.
 Our experts share which skills will drive the future of finance leadership, and practical strategies to hone them.
 “In today’s environment, succession planning isn’t just about replacing leaders, it’s about future-proofing the finance function itself.
 Organisations that fail to build a pipeline of commercially minded, tech-enabled finance leaders risk falling behind not just in talent, but in strategic decision-making” Charlie Grubb, Senior Managing Director at Robert Half Executive Search explains.

-What senior finance succession planning really means
+What does succession planning really mean?

-Senior finance succession planning is a strategic process that ensures a continuous pipeline of leadership talent that aligns with the organisation’s goals.
-When utilised properly, it should identify potential leadership roles finance functions will need in the future, map high-potential internal talent against them, and create development pathways to close skills gaps.
+Succession planning is a strategic process that ensures a continuous pipeline of leadership talent that aligns with the organisation’s goals.
+When utilised properly, it should identify potential leadership roles certain functions will need in the future, map high-potential internal talent against them, and create development pathways to close skills gaps.
 Treating succession planning as a low-priority task could present the dual risk of growing skills shortages and leadership continuity gaps, particularly as digital transformation accelerates and senior leaders retire, taking critical institutional knowledge with them.
 “The real risk isn’t just a vacancy at the top, it’s the loss of momentum, knowledge and confidence across the business.
 Without a clear succession strategy, organisations often find themselves reacting to change rather than leading it” says Charlie.

 Read: Don’t neglect succession planning, it will change the future of your business

-The skills future financial leadership will need
+Top skills future financial leadership will need

-Senior finance leadership skills are evolving fast.
+Finance leadership skills are evolving fast.
 Digital transformation is one of the primary factors at play, with senior leaders across Europe consistently ranking it as one of their biggest business challenges heading into 2035.
 AI and automation are reshaping core finance responsibilities, removing manual tasks and pushing finance leaders toward insight- and governance-focused roles.
 Because of this, teams must be reskilled, roles redesigned, and large-scale changes led.
 Tomorrow’s finance leaders will need to be tech-literate transformation champions with the skills to guide people, risk, and strategy through a constantly changing business landscape.
 “It’s no longer enough to be technically strong.
 Future finance leaders need to lead transformation, influence across the business, and translate complex data into strategic action.
 Succession planning is where those capabilities must be built, not found” Charlie reveals.
+Digital transformation experienceAI and advanced analyticsRisk management and regulatory expertiseMacroeconomic interpretationCapital markets and funding knowledge

 Building a strong succession planning strategy